Adidas shares jump on report of hedge fund activism

 The company issued its third profit warning in a year in July, blaming a plunge in sales at its golf business and its exposure to a weak Russian market.

-Adidas shares, which have fallen by more than a third this year, were up 4.1 percent by 9.34 a.m.
-EDT, leading a 0.5 percent rise in the German DAX index .GDAXI.
+Adidas shares, which have fallen by more than a third this year, were up 4.1 percent by 1334 GMT, leading a 0.5 percent rise in the German DAX index.

 They had already risen earlier this week on a Wall Street Journal report that unnamed investors had met with the company to demand management changes, including the possible early replacement of Hainer, CEO since 2001.